thomknoe/INFO-5345/Lab 6/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

+<mark> _**Pros:** ChatGPT was able to come up with a comprehensive list of dependencies that would suffice for this project which normally would take a long time searching through pip, or some other package manager._ </mark>

+<mark> _**Cons:** The code base for these dependencies were out of date and therefore required very specific versions to be installed on each individual Pi so as to not differ from the code that would be provided in reference to a specific dependency library.
+This actually proved to be so unreliable and so detrimental that we had to utilize another Pi, because all the dependencies were clashing with each other, even within a virtual environment._ </mark>

 <mark> This code is the boiler plate code that showcases how emotion and sentiment is derived from user's facial expressions.
 This instance would then be applied across all individual cubes and be networks together through MQTT subscription.
 This could allow for a variety of different telepresent interactions, being able to interpret emotions across a network (e.g., havign two participants know the emotional affect of their partner remotley).
 For our purposes, we decided to collect all these emotions (i.e., 3 Pis) and combine them to create a blended color; An amalgamation of all the emotions on the network. </mark>

 ### <mark>Dependencies</mark>